gutina-zhang/TUT3_qzha6629_Final/README.md

 I have a cheerful outlook on life, despite the imperfections encountered in society.
 This highlights the significance of positivity and the necessity of safeguarding our energy.
 I intend to utilise cheerful work music as the primary lyrics, supplemented by concise and impactful phrases to convey that while there are limitations, maintaining a good outlook on life is acceptable.

-The large rectangles have all been modified to identical sizes but varying colours:  The essence of power is straightforward; thus, do not fear and seek for daily happiness.
+The number of large rectangles have reduce and they have all been modified to identical sizes but varying colours: The essence of power is straightforward; thus, do not fear and seek for daily happiness.
 In addition, the colour of the thick lines has been altered to signify that the road is a product of people's diligent efforts.
 The movement of little rectangles transitioning from pink or blue to yellow on the map demonstrates consistent maturation.
 The pink and blue signify gender.

 # Technical Explanation
 ```javascript <br>